kingjulio8238/Memary/README.md

   - Once agent multiprocessing is integrated, reranking can be integrated into the `ChatAgent` class.
   - Future Benchmarking: Include the Cohere Rerank 3 model to the [reranking analysis](https://docs.google.com/document/d/1gHzvgktqnHcg7wbIuKHr6W5NMYk6UVlJkRQfSqzk9e4/edit).
 The data used for benchmarking can be found [here](https://docs.google.com/document/d/1knfJRsoEzjKziilmF_ZwSwMRBvYbF0yNlRdpDteDiW4/edit?usp=sharing).
 Add to it!

-## Parent Repository

-We developed this Memory RAG system in [KnowledgeGraphRAG](https://github.com/seyeong-han/KnowledgeGraphRAG) repository before.
-You can check out PRs and issues to understand how and what we built for this final **memmary**!!

 ## Contributing

 We welcome contributions from the community and hope to see memary advance as agents do!